rochars/wavefile/README.md

 ### BWF data
 BWF data ("bext" chunk) is stored in the *bextChunkFields* property in human-readable form.
-You may edit the data in the "bext" chunk by editing the *bextChunkFields* property on a WaveFile object.
 ```javascript
 wav.bextChunkFields = {
     "description": "", // 256 chars